danzen/Pick/README.md

 # Pick
-A class to accomodate dynamic (delayed) parameters
+A class to accommodate dynamic (delayed) arguments

 Pick class - Dan Zen for https://zimjs.com.

-A system to pass in options as a parameter and then pick the option inside the function.
+A system to pass in options as an argument and then pick the option inside the function.

 We might have a particle emitter with variable shapes.
-If we pick the shape outside the function then it would emmit the chosen shape over and over.
+If we pick the shape outside the function then it would emit the chosen shape over and over.
-Instead, we can pass in a Pick object and the Emitter can choose inside to emmit different particles.
+Instead, we can pass in a Pick object and the Emitter can choose inside to emit different particles.

 Pick lets you pass a range, an array of choices, a series or any function that returns a value as options.
-Pass in a new Pick(options) as a parameter and choose from options inside function using Pick.choose(parameter).
+Pass in a new Pick(options) as an argument and choose from options inside function using Pick.choose(parameter).

 Options: can pass these in to the options parameter of Pick() <br>
-OR use as a Pick literal - pass any of these in as a parameter <br>
+OR use as a Pick literal - pass any of these in as an argument <br>
 as long as the literal parameter of Pick.choose() is true (default)<br>

 1. an Array of values to pick from randomly - eg. ["red", "green", "blue"]<br>